-In this article, we’ll talk about what it takes to have a website that people love.
-We’ll give you a detailed website creation cost breakdown, including design and development.
+In this article, we’ll discuss what it takes to create a website that people will love.
+We’ll provide a detailed breakdown of website creation costs, including design and development.

-Websites can be developed from scratch and be based on CMS.
-A Content Management System (CMS) is software that is used for creating, managing and editing a website even if you don’t have any specialized technical skills or knowledge.
+Websites can be developed from scratch or based on a Content Management System (CMS).
+A CMS is software used for creating, managing, and editing a website, even if you don’t have specialized technical skills or knowledge.

 A website developed from scratch is the right option when it:

 - contains static data